unbound-services/dandecomp/README.md

 ```
 src/modules/common/button/play/
 ```
-Move the existing file into the newly created submodule folder:
+Move the existing file into the newly created submodule folder - (note that it is not necessary to rename this file):

 ```
 src/modules/common/button/play/common-button-play.ts